ChuanqiXu9/async_simple/README.md

 std_module_path: async_simple/std.cppm
 ```

 Here we changed the implementation file `thread.cc` to use modules.
-If we still hope to keep the implementation to use headers (then the user of the codes won't be forced to use modules), we can't remove the line for `srcs_to_rewrite`.
+If we still hope to keep the implementation to use headers (then the user of the codes won't be forced to use modules), we can remove the line for `srcs_to_rewrite`.

 The change lives in  [Add config file](https://github.com/ChuanqiXu9/async_simple/commit/57a76e49bfdebc6892b211f80b6acc01fa6f4120).